 Potholes and Spalling

-These often happen in batches, meaning, there is always more than one appearing the concrete driveway.
+These often happen in batches, meaning, there is always more than one appearing in the concrete driveway.
 It would be such an exhausting task if you have to fill each one up.
 The best recommendation is to resurface the entire driveway with a stamped overlay or spray knockdown texture.
 Driveway resurfacing will effectively cover up damage and give the driveway a more durable, more appealing, and damage-free surface.

 Oil or Grease Stains